This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Bruising on your child's nose or under his or her eyes

 How is a nasal fracture diagnosed?

-- A CT , or CAT scan, takes pictures of your child's body.
+- An x-ray or CT may show the nasal fracture.
 Your child may be given contrast liquid before the scan.
-Tell a healthcare provider if your child has ever had an allergic reaction to contrast liquid.
+Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.

 How is a nasal fracture treated?

 - Medicine may be given to your child to decrease pain or help prevent a bacterial infection.
 Ask how to give pain medicine to your child safely.
 Medicine may also be given to decrease nasal swelling and help make breathing easier for your child.

 - Wound care may help stop bleeding.
 If your child has a hematoma inside his or her nose, it will be drained.
 Healthcare providers may place packing (gauze or other material) inside the nose to soak up blood.

 - Closed reduction may be done to put your child's nasal bones back into the correct position.
 Local or general anesthesia is used during this procedure.
 This procedure may be done right away or several days after the injury when the swelling has gone down.
 Surgery (open reduction) to put your child's bones back into place may be needed for severe fractures.